jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 periphery.
-When plotting the SNR values of detected targets in all eight lamellae as a function of their location in the tiles, we found uniformly high SNR values throughout the illuminated areas for both eucentric and fringe-free focus illumination, demonstrating that both illumination schemed are suitable for DeCo-LACE (Fig. [@fig:matching_stat]D).
+When plotting the SNR values of detected targets in all eight lamellae as a function of their location in the tiles, we found uniformly high SNR values throughout the illuminated areas for both eucentric and fringe-free focus illumination, demonstrating that both illumination schemes are suitable for DeCo-LACE (Fig. [@fig:matching_stat]D).

-We also wondered whether large image shifts would lead aberration due to astigmatism or beam tilt [@doi:10.1016/j.jsb.2019.09.013].
+We also wondered whether large image shifts would lead to aberrations due to astigmatism or beam tilt [@doi:10.1016/j.jsb.2019.09.013].
 We reasoned that if that was the case the number of detected targets should be highest in the center of the lamella where the applied beam image-shift is 0.
 Instead, we observed that in